 Heritage Bank customers may have recently been targeted by hoax emails, claiming to come from Heritage Online and tempting the recipient to click on a link which goes to a forgery of the Heritage Online website.
 This fake website is designed to capture personal information such as your Heritage member number, passwords and contact information.
 Those who unsuspectingly login to this site may later discover their Heritage Online account has been accessed by unauthorised persons.

 If you have received one of these emails (known as a "phishing" scam), please ignore it and simply delete it.
 The email in question is NOT from Heritage, do not click on the link or reply to the email.
 If you have followed the instructions in the hoax email and logged into the fake Heritage Online website, it is most likely your internet banking details have been compromised.
-Please immediately change ALL your Heritage Online passwords, and also telephone Heritage Bank immediately on 13 14 22 (8:30 am - 7 pm AEST Monday to Saturday).
+Please immediately change ALL your Heritage Online passwords, and also telephone Heritage Bank immediately on 13 14 22.

 REMEMBER: While Heritage may send informational or confirmatory receipt emails, Heritage will NEVER send an email that would request the disclosure of any personal security details such as your PIN, Internet Banking passwords, credit card details or require you to click on links or attachments within the email to update or verify details.